DibasDauliya/react-api-practice/README.md

-React - Using Axios to image data from Unsplash API
+React - Using Axios to get image data from Unsplash API